Skin cancer is when cancer cells grow in the skin.

 You may have a biopsy .
 The sample can then be examined for cancer cells.

-In cases where the growth is very large, or has been present for a long time, the doctor will carefully check the lymph nodes in the area.
-Your doctor may recommend more tests to determine if the cancer has spread to other parts of the body.
+In cases where the growth is large, or has been present for a long time, the lymph nodes in the area will be checked.
+More tests may be advised to determine if the cancer has spread to other parts of the body.

 Talk to your doctor about the best treatment for you.
 Treatment may include one or more of the following: